Meriwether Lewis: Circumstances

 According to a lost letter from October 19, 1809, to Thomas Jefferson, Lewis stopped at an inn on the Natchez Trace called Grinder's Stand, about 70 mi southwest of Nashville on October 10.
 After dinner, he retired to his one-room cabin.
 In the predawn hours of October 11, the innkeeper's wife, Priscilla Griner, heard gunshots.
 Servants found Lewis badly injured from multiple gunshot wounds, one each to the head and gut.
 He bled out on his buffalo hide robe and died shortly after sunrise.
 The Nashville Democratic Clarion published the account, which newspapers across the country repeated and embellished.
 The Nashville newspaper also reported that Lewis's throat was cut.
 Money that Lewis had borrowed from Major Gilbert Russell at Fort Pickering to complete the journey was missing.

 While Jefferson and some modern historians have generally accepted Lewis's death as a suicide, debate continues.
 No one reported seeing Lewis shoot himself; three inconsistent, somewhat contemporary accounts are attributed to Mrs. Griner, who left no written account or testimony.
 Some thus believe her testimony was fabricated, while others point to it as proof of suicide.
 Mrs. Griner claimed Lewis acted strangely the night before his death: standing and pacing during dinner and talking to himself in the way one would speak to a lawyer, with face flushed as if it had come on him in a fit.
 She continued to hear him talking to himself after he retired, and then at some point in the night, she heard multiple gunshots, a scuffle, and someone calling for help.

 She claimed to see Lewis through the slit in the door crawling back to his room.
 She did not explain why she stopped investigating then or decided to send her children to look for his servants the following day.
 Another account claims the servants found him in the cabin, wounded and bloody, with part of his skull gone, where he lived for several hours.
 In her last account, three men followed him up the Natchez Trace, where he pulled his pistols and challenged them to a duel.
 She heard voices and gunfire in his cabin at about 1:00 am.
 She then found it empty with a large amount of gunpowder on the floor.

 Lewis's relatives maintained it was murder.
 A coroner's inquest held immediately after his death, as provided by local law, did not charge anyone with any crime.
-The jury foreman kept a pocket diary of the proceedings, which disappeared in the early 1900s.
 When William Clark and Jefferson were informed of Lewis's death, both accepted the conclusion of suicide.
 Based on their positions and the lost Lewis letter of mid-September 1809, historian Stephen Ambrose dismissed the murder theory as "not convincing".